 DATE, LOCATION & HOST

-The 2018 fall PRISME Forum Tech Meeting will be held Thursday, the 15th of November, 2018 and will be hosted by Takeda at 1 Takeda Pkwy, Deerfield, IL 60015.
+The 2018 fall PRISME Forum Tech Meeting was held Thursday, the 15th of November, 2018, and hosted by Takeda Pharmaceuticals at 1 Takeda Pkwy, Deerfield, IL 60015.

 Fall Business Meeting of the PRISME Forum 2018

 One of the key points of discussion at the last two PRISME Forum Technical Meetings on the topic of AI was that the limitations for AI/ML was not computing power, nor indeed algorithms, rather it was the availability of high-quality and fit-for-purpose structured data sets labeled both with appropriate metadata and endpoints.
 The scarcity of data for training machine learning is a fundamental feature of AI in the Life Science industry.
 Living systems are complex and noisy and as such require a significant amount of data to model them accurately.
 While substantial amounts of in vitro experimental data exist, in vivo data is much more difficult to collect and, in the case of human data, use is limited by informed consent, privacy regulations and ethical considerations.

 The idea that ‘data is more important than algorithms’, has been gaining support since 2001 when Banko et al. published their paper “Scaling to Very Very Large Corpora for Natural Language Disambiguation”i which demonstrated that several very different Machine Learning Algorithms performed almost identically well on the complex problem of natural language disambiguation once they were given enough data.